victorpengmx/tp/docs/UserGuide.md

 4. Launch Connectify by double-clicking the file in the directory.
 You'll be greeted by Connectify's primary interface, with an empty database as shown below.

 <div markdown="block" class="alert alert-warning"><strong>&#x2757; Caution:</strong>
 For MAC users, if an error message popup appears, running 'java -jar connectify.jar' while in the same directory via the MAC command terminal instead will open Connectify.
-Likewise, you will be greeted by Connectify's primary interface, with an empty database as shown below.
 </div>

 ![Connectify Start Page](images/ConnectifyStartPage.png)